Thailand Pass: Requirements, Application, Cost, and Errors

 When clicking "add more," you'll need to provide the following details of your child:

-- Information of the child (name, surname, date of birth, etc.)
+Information about the child (name, surname, date of birth, etc.)

 When you're finished, click "Next."